 23 Mar What to See in Munich in Two Days

-Easy to reach from all the main European cities, Munich is perfect for a short break or a stopover along your journey, but what to see in Munich if you only have 2 days?
+Easy to reach from all the main European cities, Munich is perfect for a short break.
+But what to see in Munich if you only have 2 days?

-Of course, the longer you stay the more you can discover, but chances are that most visitors will spend between 1 and 3 days in the capital city of Bavaria, either during a weekend or as a leg of a longer journey across Germany.
+Of course, the longer you stay the more you can discover.
+However, chances are that you’ll spend between 1 and 3 days in the capital city of Bavaria, either during a weekend or as a leg of a longer journey across Germany.

 Coming from Berlin, where I’ve been several times, at a first glance Munich looked very different, almost opposite.

 Where Berlin is trendy, vibrant, colored by the ubiquitous street art and graffiti, Munich is traditional, quieter, neat and overall more classy.

 The heavy bombings during World War II destroyed about 90% of the historical center, which was mostly rebuilt as it was before destruction.
 Indeed, you can feel the impact of its strong economy in the well-kept buildings facades and the affluence exuding from every detail.

 If you’re planning a short break in Bavaria, here are my suggestions on what to do in Munich in 2 days.
 A couple of days isn’t much to explore the city.
 Therefore, finding the best district when booking your accommodation in Munich is important.
 That’s why I wrote a dedicated post on the best Hotels in Munich by district.

 Take a city sightseeing tour on the hop on-hop off bus

 I know, I know.
 It sounds weird that a solo and independent traveler as I am might suggest what’s possibly one of the most touristy things to do.

 I brushed off the city sightseeing tours for years and gave it a try when I visited Cape Town.
 The truth?
 I liked it because it allowed me to get an overview of the different city districts, marking on the map the areas where I wanted to spend more time.